RaconJS/0xmin/README.md

 e.g. `0xmin -e filename.filt -sm 4` runs emulator at 4 times normal speed (4 * 60 cycles per second)

-For using the R2 emulator `-a R2` can be added for the R2 architecture
+For using the R2 emulator `-a R2` can be added for the R2 *a*rchitecture

 ## requirements:{